csynbiosys/AMIGO2R2016b/README.md

 # Experiment - Dengar

 Testing steo inputs with no OID.
-10 steps per experiment each lasting for 36 mins.
-5 at 2% galactose and 5 at 0%.
+20 steps per experiment each lasting for 18 mins.
+Ten at 2% galactose and ten at 0%.

 Full description:
 * Each	run	executed	10	loops